 {oh!} Orkiestra Historyczna

-The {oh!} Orkiestra Historyczna was founded in 2012 in the city of Katowice by a group of passionate enthusiasts of early music focused around the concertmaster, Martyna Pastuszka, and the manager, Artur Malke.
+The {oh!} Orkiestra Historyczna was founded in 2012 in the city of Katowice by a group of passionate enthusiasts of early music focused on the concertmaster, Martyna Pastuszka, and the manager, Artur Malke.

 From the very first concert, this kind of connection has been noticed and appreciated by critics and guest soloists.